Recognising Choking and When to Act

 - Loss of consciousness if the blockage is not cleared promptly

-How Do You Recognise if an Infant is Choking?
+How Do You Recognise If an Infant is Choking?

 Infants are particularly vulnerable to choking because they explore their environment by putting objects in their mouths, and their small airways can be easily blocked.
 Recognising choking in infants can be more challenging since they cannot verbalise their distress.
 Watch for these signs: